 - 1. Plaintiff IWVGA is a joint powers agency duly organized and existing under and by virtue of the laws of the State of California.
-Pursuant to the Sustainable Groundwater Management Act of 2014 (SGMA; Water Code §§ 10720, et seq.), the IWVGA was formed in July 2016, by five public agencies.
+Pursuant to the Sustainable Groundwater Management Act of 2014 ("SGMA"; Water Code § 10720, et seq.), the IWVGA was formed in July 2016, by five public agencies.
 The IWVGA is the Groundwater Sustainability Agency (an official agency authorized by the Department of Water Resource to prepare a Groundwater Sustainability Plan) for the Indian Wells Valley Groundwater Basin (the "Basin"). - 2.
-Defendant Mojave Pistachios, LLC ("Mojave") is a California limited liability company, located in Kern County. - 3.
-Mojave, together with Defendants Paul G. Nugent and Mary E. Nugent, Trustees of the Nugent Family Trust dated June 20, 2011, own or lease property overlying the Basin in Kern County. - 4.
+Defendant Searles Valley Minerals, Inc. ("Searles") is a Delaware corporation authorized to do business in California. - 3.
+Searles is a minerals recovery and manufacturing company located in the town of Trona in San Bernardino County. - 4.
+Searles supplies potable water for the Searles Domestic Water Company ("Searles Domestic"), a wholly-owned subsidiary of Searles providing treated water for domestic use to residents and business in Trona. - 5.
+Searles extracts groundwater from the Basin from wells located in Kern County for use in its minerals recovery and manufacturing operations and to provide water to Searles Domestic. - 6.
 The IWVGA is ignorant of the true names and capacities of defendants sued herein as DOES 1 through 100, inclusive, and therefore sues these defendants by such fictitious names.
 The IWVGA is informed and believes and thereon alleges, that each of the defendants designated as "DOE" herein is legally responsible in some manner for the acts, occurrences, damages and liabilities alleged herein and thereby, actively and proximately caused or contributed to the various injuries and damages referred to herein.

 Plaintiff will amend this complaint to allege their true names and capacities when ascertained.

-- 5. The IWVGA is informed, believes, and thereon alleges that at all times mentioned in this Complaint, the Defendants, and each of them, were agents, servants, employees, and/or alter egos of each of the other co-Defendants, and in acting as alleged in this Complaint were acting in the scope of their authority as such agent(s), servant(s), employee(s), and alter ego(s), and with the permission and consent of their co-Defendants. - 6.
-Defendants are farmers who own, lease, and/or operate land overlying the Basin.
-Defendants extract groundwater from the Basin for irrigation use in farming operations; specifically, to grow pistachios. - 7.
-The IWVGA is informed and believes and on that basis alleges that Defendants own or lease approximately 3,229 acres of land overlying the Basin.
-The IWVGA is further informed and believes and on that basis alleges that Defendants have planted approximately 1,600 acres of this property with pistachio trees. - 8.
-The IWVGA is informed and believes and on that basis alleges that Defendants started planting their fields with pistachio trees in 2012 and 2013, and then replanted the original plantings in 2014 and 2015.
+7. The IWVGA is informed, believes, and thereon alleges that at all times mentioned in this Complaint, the Defendants, and each of them, were agents, servants, employees, and/or alter egos of each of the other co-Defendants, and in acting as alleged in this Complaint were acting in the scope of their authority as such agent(s), servant(s), employee(s), and alter ego(s), and with the permission and consent of their co-Defendants.

-VENUE AND JURISDICTION
+JURISDICTION

-- 9. This Court has jurisdiction to hear the subject matter of this complaint.
+- 8. This Court has jurisdiction to hear the subject matter of this complaint.
 This court also has jurisdiction over each defendant.
-Mojave is incorporated in California.
-All Defendants are located in California and own, lease, or operate property in Kern County. - 10.
-Although Defendants are located in Kern County, IWVGA files this Complaint in this Court because the parties have related cases (Case Nos.
-30-2021-01187589-CU-WM-CXC; and 30-2021-01187275-CU-OR-CJC) that have been transferred to this Court pursuant to stipulation of the parties from Kern County Superior Court.
+Searles is a Delaware corporation that does business in California, and the acts and omissions complained of herein occurred in California. - 9.
+IWVGA files this Complaint in this Court because the parties have related cases (Case Nos.
+30-2021-01187589-CU-WM-CXC; and 30-2021-01187275-CU-OR-CJC) that have been transferred to this Court pursuant to stipulation of the parties Kern County Superior Court.
 IWVGA and Defendants agree that this Complaint should be heard in the same court as the related cases.